AFP

 • The delivery driver should be aware that vehicles may be tracked and speeding or other offences in the vehicle will be noted and challenged.

-• The customer should be contacted by the delivery driver prior to departure or during the journey with an estimated time of arrival.
+• The customer should be contacted by the delivery driver prior to departure or safely during the journey with an estimated time of arrival.

 • There should be no eating, drinking, smoking or vaping within vehicle.